Foster Care

 Can I choose the age or gender of a child placed with me?

-During the home study process, you'll have the opportunity to discuss your family's strengths and limitations with your caseworker.
-This helps ensure that any placements made are a good fit for both your family and the child.
+During the home study process, you'll have the opportunity to discuss your family's strengths and potential limitations with your caseworker.
+This helps ensure that any placements made are a good fit for both your family and the child in foster care.

-Taking the first steps toward becoming a foster parent in Indiana is an exciting time!
+Taking the first steps toward becoming a foster parent in Indiana is an exciting time.
+And, while the process can feel complicated, you never have to navigate it alone.

 Similar posts